FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 15th November 2019.md

 wide-ranging over the 3-year period for public projects for Limerick, was projected to cost

-€703 million, which was funded from, in the main, central grants and loans.--- 5
+€703 million, which was funded from, in the main, central grants and loans.
+---
+5

 The Chief Executive stated that the draft Budget 2020 - which included significant feedback